 - Working closely with the other UK nations on developing regulation related to food and drink.
-It is important to minimise divergence as this can add cost and complexity to businesses and consumers. - Establishing a mechanism to oversee the joined-up delivery of food policy across public sector agencies to break down silos.
-The Good Food Nation Act provides an excellent opportunity to make this work and should include planning, transport, trade, economy, rural affairs, climate change, skills, and public health. - Recognising the need for increased support, investment and resource into the food safety regime in Scotland.
+It is important to minimise divergence as this can add cost and complexity to businesses and consumers. - Reopening the Food Processing, Marketing and Co-operation Grant scheme to support our food and drink businesses to invest in projects that will make their processes and facilities more efficient, productive and sustainable. - Continuing to support the Scotland Food & Drink Partnership a unique collaboration between industry organisations from across the food supply chain, Scottish Government and its agencies. - Recognising the need for increased support, investment and resource into the food safety regime in Scotland.
 In particular, supporting Food Standards Scotland in its redesign of our food law delivery and assurance framework.
 This is critical to our industry, ensuring our food is the best quality and produced to the highest and safest standards.